Room Registration FAQ

 How does Room Registration work for Living Option applicants?

-There is not a separate room selection process for students who have been accepted to a theme community.
-Accepted theme applicants will receive a random room selection time slot and participate during room selection along with non-theme students.
-They will be able to view beds in the theme communities to which they have been accepted until all beds in those communities have been selected.
-After that point, applicants will be able to select from any non-theme beds that are available during their time slot.
-Students who have not been accepted to a theme community will not be able to view or select beds in those communities.
+There is not a separate room selection process for students who have been accepted to a living option.
+Accepted applicants will receive a random room selection time slot and participate during room selection.
+They will be able to view beds in the living options to which they have been accepted until all beds in those communities have been selected.
+After that point, applicants will be able to select from any non-living option beds that are still available during their time slot.
+Students who have not been accepted to a living option will not be able to view or select beds in those communities.